 If writing with a pen and paper just isn’t your style, there are plenty of ways you can journal.
 While many people love to use journaling apps on their phones, others prefer guided journaling or using small, pocket-sized notebooks.
 Some people even fair best with visual journaling or audio recording.
 Find a method that works for you!

 One of the biggest questions in journaling is, “What do I write?”
-If you find yourself asking this regularly, prompts might be your friend.
+If you find yourself asking this regularly, prompts might be one of the best tips for journaling.
 While you can buy a journal with prompts already included, there are so many prompts available online.
 You can pick through and find the ones you like the most, and you can even use them as a kind of training-wheel setup until you feel comfortable journaling without them.

 Sometimes, it can feel like life is hectic and crazy, and you can’t even think about sitting down and journaling for even a few minutes.
 In that case, just write one sentence.
 This can be a great practice for those trying to make journaling a daily routine.
 Just jotting down one sentence to describe your day or how you’re feeling can take some of the pressure off but still allow you to have that journaling experience.